ElianDELMAS/LittlePrincess/README.md

 # "The Little Princess" project

+Team: Élian DELMAS + Logan BRUNET + Julie SEYIER + Hugo HEILMANN

 ## Download link to our project sources:

-Code, and optionally videos, slides (in pdf), and .exe file. that will be valid until 30 April 2025.
+Code, and optionally videos, slides (in pdf), and .exe file that will be valid until 30 April 2025.

 ## Version of Unity used: